scorbo2/install-scripts/README.md

 # Optionally specify categories for your application:
 # (this is used for creating a system menu entry)
+# If blank or missing, the category "Other" will be used.
 CATEGORY="AudioVideo"

 # Your GitHub project page or whatever: